Aparup-Dhar/AI-Calorie-App/README.md

 AI Vision Based Calorie App

 # Description
-AI-powered calorie tracking application that helps users estimate their daily calorie intake and nutritional value of meals using image recognition.
+An AI-powered calorie tracking application that uses deep learning to estimate the calorie content of food items.
+Supports real-time image capture, local storage image analysis with recognition of 101 different food items using a CNN ResNet-50 model.

 # Features
-`▪ Take a photo of your meal for instant calorie estimation.`
+`▪ Take a photo of your meal for instant calorie estimation`

 `▪ Upload food images from your device for calorie tracking`

 `▪ Recognizes 101 different food items`

+`▪ Utilizes a CNN ResNet-50 model for high-accuracy food recognition`

 # Technologies Used